legion-core/Zero-OS/README.md

 ---

-## Credits
+## ▸ Credits

 * [cron-job.org](https://cron-job.org) – used to automate build workflow (more reliable than GitHub’s built-in cron implementation + free)
-* [BlueBuild](https://blue-build.org) – project’s base, without it Zero OS likely wouldn’t exist
+* [BlueBuild](https://blue-build.org) – project’s base; without it, Zero OS likely wouldn’t exist
 * [Fedora](https://getfedora.org) – uses Fedora’s fedora-bootc image as a base

 ---

-## FAQ
+## ▸ FAQ

 ### 1. why did you choose 'fedora-bootc' as base instead of recommended ublue images or bluebuild base images ?

-A. 'fedora-bootc' provides you with less bloat ootb, even free codecs are not a part of the image by default.
+A. 'fedora-bootc' provides you with less bloat ootb; even free codecs are not a part of the image by default.
 This streamlines the build process + keeps the image cleaner.

 ---

 ### 2. Why is X package not a part of Zero OS ?

 A. Zero OS by default aims to be lightweight & headless.
-If you feel X package provides functionality or use case that will benefit everyone, you are free to make an issue or PR, but there is no guarantee that it will be accepted.
+If you feel X package provides functionality or a use case that will benefit everyone, you are free to make an issue or PR, but there is no guarantee that it will be accepted.

 ---